vulp/springbootreactpostgre/README.md

 # Jwt based React login to Spring boot + Spring Security + database for users
-This is for learning purpose so hardcoded passwords shouldn't be used
+This is just for learning purposes and sandbox for all kinds of experiments

 ## DemoApplication
 Initializes default user so things can be tested